EQT

 Diversity of governance bodies and employees

-Our “Modern Intern” program offers both hybrid and virtual internship opportunities and aims to attract and build our diverse talent pipeline.
-Each year, we survey our department managers to understand which departments are best suited to host interns and identify top national, local, and diversity programs to attract a diverse pool of intern candidates.
+Our “Qrew-U" intern program offers in-person, hybrid, and virtual internship opportunities and aims to attract and build our diverse talent pipeline.
+Each year, we survey our department managers to understand which departments are best suited to host interns and identify top national and local programs to attract intern candidates.
 We continue to receive positive feedback from our internship cohorts.
-Approximately 11% of the interns who participated in our 2023 intern program were racially diverse and over half were women.
+Approximately 25% of the interns who participated in our 2024 intern program were racially diverse and 38% were women.

-In addition to our internship program, 2023 marked the launch of three impactful initiatives:
+In addition to our internship program, 2024 marked another exciting year of expanding our outreach and development initiatives with the launch of new programs and the continuation of impactful efforts:

-• We hosted our second annual Qrew Camp event, a 2-day immersive experience designed for rising eighth and ninth graders, providing valuable insights into the natural gas industry and career opportunities within the field.
+• We hosted our third annual Qrew Camp, a 2-day immersive experience designed for rising eighth and ninth graders, providing hands-on learning and insights into the natural gas industry and career opportunities within the field;

-We believe our modern intern program, coupled with these newly implemented learning programs, will enable us to continue to attract talent from diverse backgrounds and involve more students in the energy industry in the future.
-We hope to grow the pool of diverse candidates interested in our industry by continuing to provide learning programs and site visit opportunities.
-Our intent is for initiatives such as these to foster students’ interest in potential careers in our industry and at EQT to grow our diversity organically.
+We believe our “Qrew-U” intern program, combined with our learning and development programs, will help us continue attracting talent from all backgrounds and involve more students in the energy industry in the future.
+We hope to grow the pool of candidates interested in our industry by continuing to provide learning programs and site visit opportunities.
+Our hope is to cultivate students’ interest in potential careers in our industry and at EQT to grow our diversity organically.

-Our digital work environment enables us to connect individuals across EQT and promote inclusivity.
+Our digital work environment plays a key role in connecting individuals across EQT and promoting inclusivity.
 Employees use our digital work environment to message one another, discover shared connections with colleagues, and post articles, comments, and photos.
-Employees have indicated that they feel more connected and included within their department and at EQT than they did prior to the implementation of our digital work environment.
+Feedback from employees indicates they feel more connected and included within their department and at EQT overall since the implementation of our digital work environment.

-For information on the diversity breakdown of our Board of Directors, see Corporate Governance.
+For information on the diversity breakdown of our Board of Directors (Board)see Corporate Governance.

 Gender